prendradjaja/toys/parser/README.md

              | "(" expression ")" ;

+## Usage, entry point, etc

+See `test_parser.txt` for parser usage.
+For implementation, see `parser.py`.
+Run the tests with:

+    python3.12 -m doctest -f test_parser.txt

+This repo also contains a scanner (aka lexer aka tokenizer) used by the parser.

+You can run all tests (parser and scanner) with:

+    make test

 ## Some differences from the _Crafting Interpreters_ parser and scanner

 I don't think any of these change any fundamental concepts, but in case it's